 ePhyto: Enhancing safe trade in plants and plant products

-This project will provide developing countries without an existing national system with a simple generic ePhyto national system (GeNS) capable of producing, sending and receiving electronic phytosanitary certificates.
+This project will provide developing countries lacking a national system with a simple generic ePhyto national system (GeNS) capable of producing, sending and receiving electronic phytosanitary certificates.
 It will also establish a harmonised exchange tool, referred to as a "hub" which facilitates electronic exchange based upon a single communication protocol eliminating the cost and complexity of bilateral exchange protocols.
 The combination of these two systems, referred to as "the ePhyto Solution" will make it easier for countries (especially those with limited resources) to start transmitting electronic phytosanitary certificates for their export consignments and to receive certificates for imported consignment thereby facilitating the trade of plants and plant products and improving access to food.
-The Solution is intended to be compatible with existing border information management systems and is expected to build upon such systems where possible.
+The Solution is intended to be compatible with existing border information management systems and it is expected to build upon such systems where possible.

 Establishment of the Solution